techknowledgist/techknowledgist/utils/00-readme.txt

 % mv docstructure docstructure-saved
 % mv docstructure-20120922 docstructure

 The tries utilities is taken from my utilities repository.
-To export from that repository, do something like th efollowing:
+To import from that repository, use the scripts in runtime/utils.

-% cd ~marc/Dropbox/code/misc
-...

-TODO: write a script to import utilities from here

 Marc Verhagen
 marc@cs.brandeis.edu